 • No income, inheritance, or capital gains tax

-Additionally, the cost of living in Antigua and Barbuda is quite affordable.
+Additionally, the cost of living in Antigua is quite affordable.
 In fact, it is about 20 percent cheaper than in the UK and the US.
 For example, the monthly costs for a family of four – not including rent – amount to around $4,080, and the average cost of rent each month for a three-bedroom apartment in the city center is around $1,850.

 The cost of living in Antigua and Barbuda